Musicians and Composers

 TREVOR BARTLETT (PERCUSSION)

 Trevor began playing percussion at the age of 6 after becoming fascinated with it after hearing the marimba being played on the radio.
-In 2011 he graduated with a Masters Degree in Percussion performance from the Royal Northern College of Music – the same institution he completed his undergraduate studies – where he was awarded a scholarship to study.
+In 2011 he graduated with a Masters Degree in Percussion performance from the Royal Northern College of Music.
 He has an active solo career, as well as performing regularly with a number of chamber ensembles including Harp and Percussion Duo Sticks&Strings and Manchester based contemporary group Sounds of the Engine House.
-As well as his solo and chamber work, Trevor currently freelances for various orchestras.
 Trevor is a Yorkshire Silent Film Festival Associate Musician.